walkinglabs/.github/profile/README.md

 ## WalkingLabs

-WalkingLabs is an open-source lab focused on **Agentic AI, intelligent agents, and reinforcement learning (RL)**.
+WalkingLabs is an open-source lab focused on **agentic AI, intelligent agents, and reinforcement learning (RL)**, founded by students at THU SIGS.

 If you are interested in **agents, RL, LLM systems, embodied intelligence, or next-generation AI infrastructure**, welcome to explore and build with WalkingLabs.